-This is the response to Request for Information 1 of 10 June 2021 from Environment Canterbury.
+This is the second response to Request for Information 1 of 10 June 2021 from Environment Canterbury, and additional questions from Ecan officers in reply to WQL Response 1.
 The responses in this table correspond to the numbering in the column to the left.
 The reference to Attachments in this response matches the Attachments that accompany this response.
+The text added by WQL is blue coloured.

 This part of the response relates to the information requested by Environment Canterbury officers.
-A second part to this response relates to an attachment with requests from Tonkin and Taylor.
+A second part to this response, under separate cover, provides responses to requests from Tonkin and Taylor.